 Slumber Search is supported by readers.
 Some links on Slumber Search are referral links.
 If you use one of these and buy something, Slumber Search may make a small amount of money.
 More info.

-Spring 2022 Updates: Pottery Barn's in-stock furniture is shipping within 1 month in most cases with some in-demand items delivering around 3 months out.
+New Year's 2023 Updates: Most Pottery Barn's in-stock furniture are delivered within 4 weeks in most cases.
 Some recent reviewers mention mixed experiences and some challenges with customer service and product durability.

 Pottery Barn is a well-known, home furnishings and decor retailer found throughout the US.
 With options to buy online, over-the-phone, or in-store, Pottery Barn has a socially-conscious vision with its devotion to support craftspeople and reduce environmental impact.
 While most shoppers have good things to say about Pottery Barn's shopping experience, there are some complaints about delivery, durability and price value in some cases.